cozy/cozy-stack/docs/realtime.md

 {"method": "SUBSCRIBE", "payload": {"type": "[desired doctype]", "id": "idA"}}
 ```

-If the client wants to receive full documents with each events, it can add an `include_docs:true` parameter in the payload.

 In order to subscribe, a client must have permission `GET` on the passed selector.
 Otherwise an error is passed in the message feed.

 ```